noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 } yield message

 // API
+// ^ generally call .fork after all the other calls
 // ^ generally methods that take 2 fibers are executed sequentially,
 // ^ append Par, e.g. zipPar, to run in parallel someFiber
   .await
   .collectAll
+  .delay
   .foreach
   .fork
   .fork0
+  .forkDaemon
+  .forkIn
+  .interrupt // schedule a fiber to stop .interruptible // make it interruptable
   .join
   .mergeAll
   .orElse
   .reduceAll
+  .schedule
   .tupled
+  .uninterruptible // make it uninterruptable
   .zip
   .zipWith
+  .disconnect // stops an uninterruptable fiber from blocking the thread if .interrupt is accidently called .interruptFork // fast interruption: executs the fibers interruption int he bg/separate daemon fiber
 ```

 ##### Exit[E, A]